ReKon64/OSCP-WriteUps/MentionedTechniques.md

 - For php try all php shells.
 "Better ones" may fail where "worse ones" may work
   - Windows: WolfPHP, Ivan-Sineck
   - Linux: WolfPHP, Ivan-Sineck, PHP monkey
+- If your shell behaves strangely, try starting another one from it.

 # URL Encoding
 - When using exploits or LFIs, try unmodified path url, `../`, `+` encoding and `URL` encoding